adi271001/NovaBotics/README.md

 # Verification Bot [V]   (NAME OF PROJECT)

 ## About the project

-## What can it do?
+This is a discord bot created to validate posts made by participants

+## Features

+- []
+- []
+- []

+## Tech stack

+- Python
+- MongoDB

 ## Why choose our project?

-When there can hundreds of participants, the workload for the
+When there can hundreds of participants in a challenge, this automated bot can be invited the workload for the

 ## Team name [V]